lalitlogical/ruby-on-rails-with-mongodb/README.md

 You can create a Rails project with help of MongoDB easily.

-Installation of MongoDB on Mac https://docs.mongodb.com/v3.0/tutorial/install-mongodb-on-os-x/
+# Installation of MongoDB on Mac
+https://docs.mongodb.com/v3.0/tutorial/install-mongodb-on-os-x/

-Starting the MongoDB Server
+# Starting the MongoDB Server
 mongod

+# Mongodb Data Directory Permissions
+http://stackoverflow.com/questions/5973811/mongodb-data-directory-permissions
-Mongodb Data Directory Permissions http://stackoverflow.com/questions/5973811/mongodb-data-directory-permissions sudo chmod 777 /data/db
+sudo chmod 777 /data/db

+# Create a Rails Project
 1. Create your Rails project with the '--skip-active-record' switch.

 rails new mongodb_example --skip-active-record